The Possible Gamechanger of COMP360 for Treating Treatment-Resistant Depression

 COMP006 (Dose Exploration): This trial confirmed that the 25mg dose remains the "preferred dose," showing a statistically significant difference of -3.8 MADRS against the 1mg control at Week 6.

-Furthermore, the data suggests that retreatment can be a powerful tool.
+Importantly, the data suggests that patients can benefit from a re-administration of COMP360.
 In Part B of the COMP005 trial, over 40% of patients who showed progress but had not yet remitted by Week 6 went into full remission after receiving a second dose.

 “The Phase 3 data from Compass Pathways marks a genuinely important moment for the field.
 A 4-point separation on MADRS may appear modest at face value, but in the context of treatment-resistant depression this sits firmly in line with, if not competitive against existing treatments - of which currently non are uniquely licensed in isolation for TRD.
 The real signal, however, lies elsewhere.
 A 40% response rate following just two 25mg doses is unprecedented in TRD populations, particularly given the historical difficulty of shifting outcomes in this group.
 Crucially, the study did not simply outperform placebo, but also demonstrated meaningful separation from an active 1mg control , an essential methodological bar in psychedelic trials.
 Perhaps most compelling is the durability of effect, which appears to extend well beyond what we typically observe with ketamine-based approaches or augmenting antidepressants.
 In short, Compass have met their primary endpoints while beginning to demonstrate something the field has long sought: not just rapid antidepressant effects, but sustained ones.
 Further data will be key in understanding the full clinical and mechanistic implications and I look forward to seeing those data and the FDA responses which will come this year.”